HALAVLUV/nand2tetrissolution/README.md

-# nand2tetrissolution
+# NAND2Tetris Solution
-My solution for Nand2Tetris, as part of high school cyber class.
+My solution for Nand2Tetris, as part of high school cyber studies.

 Way to completion:
 - [x] Project 1